Classic Round Voyage | Northern Lights and Charter Flights

 As we sail along the coast, you realise the importance of fish to Norwegian coastal communities.
 Kristiansund’s location has steadily provided the town with a wealth of opportunities in the fishing, shipbuilding and oil industries.
 Kristiansund is today regarded as Norway’s ‘dried cod capital’ because of its long-time export of salted dry fish.
 Here you can join an excursion to the renowned Atlantic Road, one of Norway’s most visited tourist destinations.
-It is 8.2 km long, built on a total of eight bridges and surrounded by picturesque landscapes and open sea.
+It is 8.2 km long, built on a total of eight bridges and surrounded by picturesque landscapes and an open sea.

 Another interesting excursion is to the Bergtatt marble mine, which includes entering a mountain and sailing across an illuminated subterranean lake, before enjoying a meal in the mine´s ‘Grand Hall’.
 Those choosing to stay on board at Kristiansund will experience the ship´s crossing the open sea on our way to Molde, known as Norway´s ‘City of Roses’.
-Along the way you see see the steep, grey, pointed peaks of the Romsdal Alps.
+Along the way, you see the steep, grey, pointed peaks of the Romsdal Alps.

-During the night, the ship calls at Ålesund, Torvik, Måløy, as the world’s most beautiful voyage draws to a close.
+During the night, the ship calls at Ålesund, Torvik, and Måløy, as the world’s most beautiful voyage draws to a close.
 Before we dock in Bergen, there are some nautical miles of fascinating scenery ahead of us, including the picturesque Nordfjord below the enormous Jostedal Glacier.
 Here the fjord widens to the east and forges 90 km inland to Loen and Olden.

-The rugged coastal areas are a striking contrast to the inner fjord regions where the wind is gentler and less rain falls.
+The rugged coastal areas are a striking contrast to the inner fjord regions where the wind is gentler and fewer rainfalls.
 Fertile fruit orchards and glacial fingers stretch towards glistening lakes and gushing rapids.
 This landscape has its own distinctive charm and you are encouraged to experience it.
 In the morning, we call at Florø, a modern coastal seaport that is also the Sogn og Fjordane region´s oldest town and Norway’s westernmost community.
 Despite constant changes, the city of Florø has maintained its special features.

 A few nautical miles south of Florø, we navigate the mouth of the mighty Sognefjord, and enjoy superb views of this magnificent island-studded coastline en route.
 Finally, you disembark in Bergen, taking with you memories of a unique journey filled with unforgettable experiences and meetings with local people, wildlife and stunning nature.
-Unfortunately, all good things must come to an end, but we hope to see you on board for new adventures in the very near future.
+Unfortunately, all good things must come to an end, but we hope to see you onboard for new adventures in the very near future.

-If you still haven’t gotten enough of Norway, we highly recommend our excursion Bergen City Sightseeing (only sold on board) or land adventures to experience more Norwegian cuisine, culture and scenery.
+If you still haven’t gotten enough of Norway, we highly recommend our excursion Bergen City Sightseeing (only sold onboard) or land adventures to experience more Norwegian cuisine, culture and scenery.
 Read more about our land adventures.

 Included in your voyage

-- 12-day Round Trip Voyage
+- 12-day Classic Round Trip Voyage: Bergen - Kirkenes - Bergen

 - Full board basis

-- Northern Lights Promise*
+- Northern Lights Promise available on selected departures

 - Transfers between the airport and ship

 All the flights and flight-inclusive holidays are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
-Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to: atol.org.uk/ATOLCertificate
+Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to: atol.org.uk/ATOLCertificate.